Squid-oid/physics-fun/README.md

 2. ~~Reevaluate the necessity of the CVector Vector handling~~ [Removed CVector usage]
 3. ~~Change refresh() actions over to using the TimeFuncs.timestep() function, as well as being tied to the system clock instead of framerate~~ [Sys Clock tied, refresh fixed in World_Objects.Ball which is the only object with proper refresh so far]
 4. ~~Implement and test bsic ball on ball collision~~
-5. Allow free selection of Ball Size
+5. ~~Allow free selection of Ball Size~~
-6. ~~[Maybe] implement refresh() new collision rechecking to allow a Ball object to continue bouncing multiple times in one refresh~~, [Maybe] implement collision based physics ticks rather than frame based ones, ie extrapolate object paths until first collision/(lazily possible collision using event horizon) and do a physics refresh exactly at that point to reduce tick frequency.
+6. ~~[Maybe] implement refresh() new collision rechecking to allow a Ball object to continue bouncing multiple times in one refresh~~, [Maybe] ~~implement collision based physics ticks rather than frame based ones, ie extrapolate object paths until first collision/(lazily possible collision using event horizon) and do a physics refresh exactly at that point to reduce tick frequency.~~ Second part Unfeasible at this stage
-7. Fix Basic Dynamic Sprite Generation for Barriers and Balls
+7. ~~Fix Basic Dynamic Sprite Generation for Barriers and Balls~~
+8. Fix physics bug (Likely in collision)
-8. Fix gfx bugs
+9. Work on gfx bugs

 Phase 1 (Shapes in Box);
 1. [Maybe] Seperate collsion detection and handling from the sprite/initialization classes so that W_Objects have a collider object as a property rather than directly holding the collsions.